23W-GBAC/David001d/Automation.md

 Solution
 ----------

--  by using datasets of molecular-like structures statistical task using sum of squared errors
+-  by using datasets of molecular-like structures statistical task using sum of squared errors.

 step 1 -  Loading Datasets :